 Robert and Cersei's only daughter, the middle child.
 Jaime Lannister, the queen's own twin brother, is her biological father, and that of her siblings.
 In Season 2, she is Put on a Bus to the southern kingdom of Dorne, betrothed to Trystane Martell, Prince Doran Martell's youngest son.

-- Adaptational Angst Upgrade: In the books she doesn't cry when she's shipped off to Dorne.
+- Adaptational Angst Upgrade: In the books, she doesn't cry when she's shipped off to Dorne.

 - Break the Cutie: She's sent away from her whole family to Dorne for her own protection.
 A Subverted Trope, as Oberyn tells Cersei that she's enjoying life in Dorne and is very happy, and Season 5 proves this.

 - Children Are Innocent: She's nice to Sansa and seems genuinely excited to see her and Joffrey get married.

 - Demoted to Extra: She wasn't exactly a large character in the book, but in the series she's only had a few speaking lines and been on screen a handful of scenes beyond that.
 Averted in Season 2, in which she gets a bit more time.
 She becomes a recurring character in Season 5.

 - Hair of Gold, Heart of Gold: She's blonde-haired and big-hearted.

 - Pet the Dog: Proves that the Lannister family evil isn't genetic by asking about Bran's condition and being genuinely happy to hear that he will live.